kshychko/base-python/README.md

 container-{lower-case-mode}.sh
 ```

 Adding or modifying the provided modes should be done in consultation with the devops team.
-Sugestions welcome as PRs.
+Suggestions welcome as PRs.

 ## Environment variable contract

 The application is expected to receive all its configuration via environment variables.
-This permits is to run equally well locally, in a docker container or as AWS Lambda code.
+This permits it to run equally well locally, in a docker container or as AWS Lambda code.

+Variables are divided below into sets, with each set representing particular functionality, the support for which is already present in this repo.
+If the functionality is optional, the first variable in the set
-The presence of sets of variables is used to detect if the corresponding function is required.
+is used to detect if the functionality is required.
-The variable sets are described below, and be cut and pasted into the .env file if running locally.
-You can cut and paste the sections below to create this file.

-Variables containing sensitive material can be protected using an encryption service such as AWS KMS.
+Variables containing sensitive material can be protected using the AWS KMS encryption service.
 If encrypted, the ciphertext will be base64 encoded.
-All environment variables should be tested to see if they are base64 encoded, and can be decrypted via AWS KMS.
+All environment variables are thus tested to see if they are base64 encoded, and can be decrypted via AWS KMS.
 If either step fails, then the value
-should be used as is.
-This logic permits local testing with plaintext values.
+is used as is.
+This logic permits local testing with plaintext values and storage of environment values in config repos without risk of exposure.

 If there is a discrepancy between a project/product and this repo, align to what is documented below.
 If it seems wrong, prepare a PR.